yoshitha13/Library-management-system/README.md

-Language Used -  Core Java
+Language Used -  Core Java ,
-Concept Used - Swing
+Concept Used - Swing,
-IDE Used - NetBeans
+IDE Used - NetBeans,
-Database Used -SQLite
+Database Used -SQLite.